myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 }
 ```

-Then we have the builder to provide the nice fluent extensions.
+Then we have the builder to provide the 'fluent' extensions.

 ```csharp
 /// <summary>